 The compensation committee adopted a 2019 annual bonus program for our named executive officers.
-Pursuant to his employment agreement, Mr. Sims' annual bonus was in the discretion of the board of directors, although he had a target bonus equal to 90% of his base salary.
 The target bonus as a percentage of annual base salary was 90% for Mr. Suen and 60% for each of Messrs.
-Thill and Doradla.
-Mr. Doradla was not eligible for a 2019 annual bonus as a result of his resignation in November 2019.
+Lyle and Thill.

-Under the 2019 annual bonus program 90% of each executive's annual bonus was tied to corporate revenue and (weighted at 40%) and adjusted EBITDA performance (weighted at 50%), with "threshold," "target" and "maximum" performance levels corresponding to the payout levels for the corporate component of each executive's target annual bonus payout (with target performance representing a 100% payout level for each financial measure and maximum or greater performance representing a 150% payout level for each financial measure).
-The other 10% of an executive's annual bonus was to be determined in the discretion of the board of directors or the compensation committee based on the executive's individual performance and such other factors as the board of directors or the compensation committee deems appropriate, with a maximum payout level of 150%.
+Under the 2020 annual bonus program 50% of each executive's annual bonus was tied to corporate revenue and (weighted at 25%) and adjusted EBITDA performance (weighted at 25%), with "threshold," "target" and "maximum" performance levels corresponding to the payout levels for the corporate component of each executive's target annual bonus payout (with target performance representing a 100% payout level for each financial measure and maximum or greater performance representing a 150% payout level for each financial measure).
+The other 50% of an executive's annual bonus was determined based on the company's performance in certain key strategic areas, including business development, response to the COVID-19 pandemic and technology advances, with a maximum payout level of 150%.

-Our compensation committee and board of directors, determined that, based on our sales and adjusted EBITDA performance for 2019, our executive annual bonuses would be paid at 68% of target based on our sales of \$55.739 million and our adjusted EBITDA of \$3.732 million for 2019.
+Our compensation committee determined that, based on our revenue and adjusted EBITDA performance for 2020, as well as achievement relative to the key strategic objectives established by the compensation committee for this purpose, our executive annual bonuses would be paid at 92.5% of target based on our sales of \$48.5 million in revenue (resulting in a 70% payout for this performance metric), our adjusted EBITDA of

+\$0.9 million for 2020 (resulting in a 0% payout for this performance metric), as this represented below threshold performance, and achievement of all of our strategic objectives (resulting in a 150% payout for this component of the annual bonus).
 Adjusted EBITDA is a non-GAAP measure that our compensation committee and board of directors determined to use in connection with the annual bonus program because, by excluding certain non-cash expense, adjusted EBITDA allows for meaningful comparisons between our core business operating results and those of other companies, as well as providing us with an important tool for financial and operational decision making and for evaluating our own core business operating results over different periods of time.
 Management considers these types of expenses and adjustments, to a great extent, to be unpredictable and dependent on a significant number of factors that are outside of our control and are not necessarily reflective of operational performance during a period.
-For purposes of our 2019 annual bonus program, adjusted EBITDA represents our earnings before interest, taxes, depreciation, amortization, and also excluding stock-based compensation expense, which represents non-cash charges for the fair value of stock awards, and includes other income, which includes interest income and gain on deferred purchase price liability offset by interest expense.
-Based on this assessment our board of directors determined to award our named executive officers the following 2019 bonuses: Mr. Sims, \$244,800; Mr. Suen, \$212,670; and Mr. Thill, \$112,200.
-Although Mr. Sims' annual bonus was in the discretion of the board of directors, his annual bonus payout was determined based on the same percentage payout as our other executives for 2019.
+For purposes of our 2020 annual bonus program, adjusted EBITDA represents our earnings before interest, taxes, depreciation, amortization, and also excludes stock-based compensation expense, which represents non-cash charges for the fair value of stock awards, and other income as well as interest income offset by interest expense.
+Based on this assessment our board of directors determined to award our named executive officers the following 2020 bonuses:

+Mr. Suen, \$333,000; Mr. Lyle, \$180,375; and Mr. Thill, \$154,710.